R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/troubleshoot.md

 See [CGNAT](https://r2northstar.gitbook.io/r2northstar-wiki/hosting-a-server-with-northstar/prerequisites#cgnat)

-#### Mastserver is down

-Check Northstar's Discord for annoucements. if https://northstar.tf gives you a HTTP 523 error, that means that the masterserver is offline.

 ## Check if a tcp port is open

 To check if a tcp port is open, you can use online services like [canyouseeme](https://www.canyouseeme.org/) or use a command line tool.